 - Perform basic operations associated with collection specimen data acquisition, digitization, and upload to the Barcode of Life Data Systems (BOLD);

-- Perform basic validation of DNA barcode sequence data using BOLD built-in tools;
+- Perform basic validation of DNA barcode sequence data using BOLD built-in tools; and

 - Explain and perform the procedure of identifying unknown organisms using standard DNA barcoding workflows and reference libraries.